xtrinch/icestick-fpga-uart/README.md

   - Pong: `0x01`
   - Get info response: `0x10 00 00 00 de ad be ef 13 37 0d 13 00 00 00 00`

+First byte of the packet is always the packet length, fourth byte is the message type and the rest is the payload.

 ## Build stats

 FPGA usage is the following: